 When to choose this option: A plated breakfast is usually easier to pull off in a more intimate setting, such as an executive breakfast meeting.

 A La Cart Options

-To be honest, I do not typically recommend building a breakfast menu a la carte because it isn't cost effective.
+To be honest, it's not recommended to build a breakfast menu a la carte because it isn't cost-effective.
 Priced usually based on quantity rather than per person, a quick sampling of popular a la carte items to get your thinking started include:

 - Soft drinks

 - Bottled water

 - Lemonade, iced tea

 - Flavored coffee

 When to choose this option: It's best to add a la carte items to one of the continental, buffet or plated approaches.